stashed/docs/docs/concepts/what-is-stash/architecture.md

 Stash uses [Custom Resource Definition(CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to specify targets and behaviors of backup and restore process in a Kubernetes native way.
 This section will give you a brief overview of the custom resources used by Stash.

-- **Repository**

-  A `Repository` specifies the backend storage system where the backed up data will be stored.
+- **Repository:** A `Repository` specifies the backend storage system where the backed up data will be stored.
 A user has to create `Repository` object for each backup target.
 Only one target can be backed up into one `Repository`.
 For details about `Repository`, please visit [here](/docs/concepts/crds/repository.md).

-- **BackupConfiguration**

-  A `BackupConfiguration` specifies the backup target, behaviors (schedule, retention policy etc.), `Repository` object that holds backend information etc. A user has to create one `BackupConfiguration` object for each backup target.
+- **BackupConfiguration:** A `BackupConfiguration` specifies the backup target, behaviors (schedule, retention policy etc.), `Repository` object that holds backend information etc. A user has to create one `BackupConfiguration` object for each backup target.
 When a user creates a `BackupConfiguration`, Stash creates a CronJob for it and injects backup sidecar to the target if it is a workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
 For more details about `BackupConfiguration`, please visit [here](/docs/concepts/crds/backupconfiguration.md).

-- **BackupSession**

-  A `BackupSession` object represents a backup run of a target.
+- **BackupSession:** A `BackupSession` object represents a backup run of a target.
 It is created by respective CronJob at each scheduled time slot.
 It refers to a `BackupConfiguration` object for necessary configuration.
 Controller that runs inside backup sidecar (in case of backup via job, it is stash operator itself) will watch this `BackupSession` object and start taking the backup instantly.
 A user can also create a `BackupSession` object manually to trigger instant backups.
 For more details about `BackupSession`s, please visit [here](/docs/concepts/crds/backupsession.md).

-- **RestoreSession**

-  A `RestoreSession` specifies what to restore and the source of data.
+- **RestoreSession:** A `RestoreSession` specifies what to restore and the source of data.
 A user has to create a `RestoreSession` object when s/he wants to restore a target.
 When s/he creates a `RestoreSession`, Stash injects an `init-container` into the target workload (launches a job if the target is not a workload) to restore.
 For more details about `RestoreSession`, please visit [here](/docs/concepts/crds/restoresession.md).

-- **Function**

-  A `Function` is a template for a container that performs only a specific action.
+- **Function:** A `Function` is a template for a container that performs only a specific action.
 For example, `pg-backup` function only dumps and uploads the dumped file into the backend, whereas `update-status` function updates the status of the respective `BackupSession` and `Repository` and sends Prometheus metrics to `pushgateway` based on the output of another function.
 For more details about `Function`, please visit [here](/docs/concepts/crds/function.md).

-- **Task**

-  A complete backup or restore process may consist of several steps.
+- **Task:** A complete backup or restore process may consist of several steps.
 For example, in order to backup a PostgreSQL database we first need to dump the database, upload the dumped file to backend and then we need to update `Repository` and `BackupSession` status and send Prometheus metrics.
 We represent such individual steps via `Function` objects.
 An entire backup or restore process needs an ordered execution of one or more functions.
 A `Task` specifies an ordered collection of functions along with their parameters. `Function` and `Task` enables users to extend or customize the backup/restore process.
 For more details about `Task`, please visit [here](/docs/concepts/crds/task.md).

-- **BackupBlueprint**

-  A `BackupBlueprint` enables users to provide a blueprint for `Repository` and `BackupConfiguration` object.
+- **BackupBlueprint:** A `BackupBlueprint` enables users to provide a blueprint for `Repository` and `BackupConfiguration` object.
 Then, s/he just needs to add some annotations to the workload s/he wants to backup.
 Stash will automatically create respective `Repository` and `BackupConfiguration` according to the blueprint.
 In this way, users can create a single blueprint for all similar types of workloads and backup them only by applying some annotations on them.
 In Stash parlance, we call this process **Auto Backup**.
 For more details about `BackupBlueprint`, please visit [here](/docs/concepts/crds/backupblueprint.md).

-- **BackupBatch**

-  Sometimes, a single stateful component may not meet the requirements of your application.
+- **BackupBatch:** Sometimes, a single stateful component may not meet the requirements of your application.
 For example, in order to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for database to store it's contents.
 Now, you may want to backup both of the deployment and database under a single configuration as they are parts of a single application.
 A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which lets you configure backup for multiple co-related stateful components(workload, database etc.) under a single configuration.
 For more details, please visit [here](/docs/concepts/crds/backupbatch.md).

-- **AppBinding**
+- **RestoreBatch:** A `RestoreBatch` allows restore of multiple co-related targets that were backed up using a `BackupBatch` under a single configuration.
+For more details, please visit [here](/docs/concepts/crds/restorebatch.md).

-  An `AppBinding` holds necessary information to connect with a database.
+- **AppBinding:** An `AppBinding` holds necessary information to connect with a database.
 For more details about `AppBinding`, please visit [here](/docs/concepts/crds/appbinding.md).

-- **Snapshot**

-  A `Snapshot` is a representation of a backup snapshot in a Kubernetes native way.
+- **Snapshot:** A `Snapshot` is a representation of a backup snapshot in a Kubernetes native way.
 Stash uses Kuberentes Extended API Server for handling `Snapshot`s.
 For more details about `Snapshot`s, please visit [here](/docs/concepts/crds/snapshot.md).